Image Generation Basics & Prompt Basics

 The Magnitude slider is a combination of value combinations: Strength & Noise.
 You can use the Magnitude slider or select the Show Individual Settings option to set the values yourself:

 High Strength allows the AI to change the image composition.
-Lower Strength will stick closer to the original generation.

 Noise may allow the AI to generate more details but can cause strange artifacts if set too high.